 I have two favourite things.
 Wine and travel.
 When I can, I try to combine the two for epic weekends spent enjoying some of the world’s best wines.
-Luckily, some of my favourite wineries are only a short drive away in the Niagara Peninsula wine country.
-People often ask me about my favourite wineries and the truth is depending on the time of year and how I feel that day, my favourites shift and change like the seasons.
-Luckily for me, Wine Country Ontario has just released its Travel Guide 2016 for Prince Edward County, Lake Erie North Shore, the Emerging Regions, the Niagara Escarpment & Twenty Valley and my home away from home, Niagara-on-the-Lake.
-Read on for more on the 2016 Travel Guide, my recommendations and the chance to win a wine lover’s picnic basket from Wine Country Ontario and VQA Wines of Ontario.
+Luckily, some of my most loved wineries are only a short drive away in the Niagara Peninsula wine country.
+People often ask me about my go-to wineries and the truth is depending on the time of year and how I feel that day, my favourites shift and change like the seasons.
+Luckily for me, Wine Country Ontario has just released its Travel Guide 2017 for Prince Edward County, Lake Erie North Shore, the Emerging Regions, the Niagara Escarpment & Twenty Valley and my home away from home, Niagara-on-the-Lake.

 People are always surprised when one of my first recommended places to visit is Ontario’s wine country but the reality is that you don’t need to fly to another coast to experience a day on a winery or find new and exciting wines.
 With the state of the Canadian dollar, this is the perfect summer to eat, drink and live local and wine country is a great starting point.